weefbellington/fo4-robco-auto-sort/README.md

 - Meshes inside the `[meshes]` folder are also included in the .ba2.
 - The debug archive is output to `[FOMOD/filesets/base/debug]`.
 - The release archive is output to `[FOMOD/filesets/base/release]`.
+- A copy of the debug archive is also output to `[Fallout 4/Data]`.
 ### 4. Final steps
 - Copy all .esp files to the appropriate FOMOD fileset
 - Double check that the .ba2 is not missing any scripts